org-ms-cla-dev/repo-NotSharedCla-dev/README.md

 # repo-NotSharedCla-dev

-# Pull request for not shared cla repo and not sign
+# Pull request for not shared cla repo and not sign.